aatxe/oxide/notes/rustfest-proposal.md

 intersection of programming languages and security.
 He's broadly interested in using programming language theory to expand programmers' ability to reason about programs and program security.
-As part of his research, Aaron is producing a formal model of Rust for use in extending the language with new features or use cases.
+As part of his research, Aaron is producing a formal model of Rust for use in extending the language with new features and use cases.

 [Your bio should be short, no longer than 500 characters.
 It's related to why you're speaking about this topic.]